johnschoenberger/johnschoenberger.github.io/_posts/2023-03-10-lcmdarksitewebserver.md

 pki_ca_certs_manager set -p /home/nutanix/tmp/custom_ssl/cachain.crt
 ```

-> As of AOS 6.1, 6.0.2, pc.2022.1, 5.20.2, 5.20.3 or newer, the certificates can be persisted in the CVM database via the following command once relevant certs are copied to a directory on the CVM/PCVM.
+> As of AOS 6.1, 6.0.2, pc.2022.1, 5.20.2, 5.20.3 or newer, the certificates can be persisted in the CVM database via the above command once relevant certs are copied to a directory on the CVM/PCVM.
 {: .prompt-info }

 ## Updating MSP controller cert trust chains